Meet Our Staff

 At home, she has two cats: Morgana and Arien.
 She also has: Tulip the Shihtzu, Toby the Springer Spaniel, and Rory the Yorkie, with whom she enjoys walking along the canal with or going on hikes.

-Marilyn Taylor is from Michigan but made her way to the Rochester area where she now works as a full time Coordinator Supervisor.
+Marilyn Taylor is from Michigan but made her way to the Rochester area where she a patient care coordinator.
 Although only starting with VSES in February of 2018, Marilyn has worked in the animal-related field for 16 years.